 The exchange rate is one-to-one, and a client cannot receive clean needles unless they bring in an equivalent number of used needles.
 There is a cap of 30 syringes per month.
 While MPH tracks data on population health such as HIV and hepatitis rates, officials have not yet studied how these rates have changed since the exchange began.

 Community response to the SSP has been largely positive.
-Before the program began, about 50 area residents attended a community conversation and attendees were largely supportive.
-Law enforcement has recognized a 1,000 foot buffer zone around the exchange in which, during operating hours, users of the exchange will not be arrested on drug paraphernalia charges.
+Before the program began, about 50 area residents attended a community conversation where attendees were largely supportive.
+Community Solutions was told law enforcement has complied with a 1,000 foot buffer zone around the exchange in which, during operating hours, users of the exchange will not be arrested on drug paraphernalia charges.

 Misinformation within the community about the exchange highlights the fact that many people don’t know a lot, if anything, about it.
 Word-of-mouth has not resulted in the number of clients program leaders hoped for, so more advertising for the program would be beneficial.
 Other items MPH would like to spend additional funding on are snacks and other amenities that would make those who use the exchange feel more safe and comfortable.
 The program location was also changed to the MPH building, for staff efficiencies and to better serve clients – helping them feel more welcome and less stigmatized.